csillabarna/project-2/README.md

 Whiteboarding out the basic structure along with the functions and components.
 Next we created the basic React structure and built the logic to our main component the `search`.

-## Challenges
- - Make the search filters work nicely together
- - Adding pagination
-   - Might be a large number of results for a single query
-   - The API has a limit of 10 results per page.

 **Search**